Table of Contents

 Wholesome water is pure water that does not contain any impurities.
-It only Contains two-part of Hydrogen and Oxygen by Volume.
+It only contains two-part Hydrogen and Oxygen by Volume.

-Wholesome water is not found in water because water found in Nature contains many impurities such as Dust particles, Gases.
-Even Rainwater is not included in Wholesome water because it also absorbs various gases, dust, and other impurities.
+Wholesome water is not found in water because water found in Nature contains many impurities, such as Dust particles, Gases.
+Even Rainwater is not included in Wholesome water because it absorbs various gases, dust, and other impurities.

-When flowing in the ground it carries silt, sand, and other Dust Particles.
-The removal of the turbidity, odor, and smell is taken as good and removal of dissolved substances is known as “chemically pure”.
+It carries silt, sand, and other Dust Particles when flowing in the ground.
+Removing turbidity, odor, and smell is considered good, and removing dissolved substances is known as “chemically pure”.
 Chemically pure water is also corrosive but not wholesome water.

-The following are the requirements of wholesome water.
+The following are the requirements for wholesome water.

 1. It should be free from all types of bacteria.